Why you need a content strategy framework

 Ideally, you should select a mix of distribution channels.
 Your blog is an excellent place to start.
 By regularly publishing content through your blog, you will boost traffic to your website.

 Social media is another essential distribution channel.
 Contract manufacturers should prioritise LinkedIn.
-You may also want to consider posting on Twitter, Instagram or other social media platforms depending on buyer personas habits.
+Depending on buyer personas' habits, you may also want to consider posting on Twitter, Instagram, or other social media platforms.

 Be sure to select distribution channels based on where your customers are.
 You'll also need a plan for promoting your social media content.
 Will you share your new post on LinkedIn rather than your website?
 When will you share your latest eBook with your email mailing list?